 Most recently, with Chiara String Quartet violinist Rebecca Fischer, he forms The Afield, a multidisciplinary collaboration for violin, video, and electronics.
 The duo has premiered new and original works at venues such as National Sawdust in Brooklyn, Bay Chamber Concerts in Maine, the North Dakota Museum of Art, and the Harare Festival of the Arts in Harare, Zimbabwe.

-Hawley writes regularly on art and film and his poems and essays have been published widely in The Paris Review, The New Republic, Denver Quarterly, Verse, The Brooklyn Rail, Hyperallergic, and many more.
+Hawley writes regularly on art and film and his poems and essays have been published widely in The Paris Review, The New Republic, Denver Quarterly, Verse, The Brooklyn Rail, Hyperallergic, BOMB, Modern Painters and many more.
 He is the author of two full-length collections of poetry and several chapbooks.
-In 2018, Print the Future Press in Amsterdam will publish an art book of his complete Drawings for Donald, a year-long daily drawing project.
+In 2019, Print the Future Press in Amsterdam will publish an art book of his complete Drawings for Donald, a year-long daily drawing project.

 Hawley received his BA and MFA in Writing from Columbia University as well as an MFA in Art Practice from The School of Visual Arts.
 He currently teaches in the Hunter College MFA Studio Art Program and at The School of Visual Arts.

 NPR MUSIC Premiere's "Remnant", Anthony Hawley's video for Valgeir Sigurðsson's new track performed by violist Jonah Sirota